 - Hidden Costs: There are additional costs when making repairs the traditional method, such as the excavation of the old pipe.
 This makes the biggest mess and takes the most time and cost as much as $12 per square foot.
 If there is anything sitting on top of the sewer or water line, it may need to be moved, creating another additional cost.
 Then there is the cost of repairing the landscaping and lawn after the job is completed.

 If trenchless plumbing repair is possible, most of those hidden expenses won’t happen because it needs only two holes.
 One hole where the plumbing contractors insert the liner and one hole to pull it on through.
 Even if there is a garden shack or tool shed sitting on top of the line, it won’t be disturbed.

 Can you line a sewer pipe?

 Trenchless plumbing repair is the process of inserting an epoxy or resin-coated tube into the broken pipe, then inflate the tube and allow the epoxy or resin to cure.
 The result is a new pipe within the old pipe and little to no damage to the yard.
 This method works on any pipe, including sewer, that is made of these materials:

 - cast iron

 Sewer or water pipe repairs and replacements are not a fun, DIY project around the house.
 If you have been told by a plumber that you need this type of work, get several estimates for both the traditional method and the trenchless plumbing repair method.
 Make sure the plumber is experienced, insured, licensed and has recent references.
-Need expert trenchless plumbing repair in Santa Clarita and Granada Hills, CA?
+Need expert trenchless plumbing repair in Santa Clarita, CA?
 Call (661) 347-4478 today!